 - Fresh thyme sprigs

 Heat oil in heavy large skillet over medium heat.
 Add shallots; sauté 10 minutes.
-Add arugula; toss until wilted but still bright green, about 3 minutes.
+Add arugula and spinach; toss until wilted but still bright green, about 3 minutes.
 Transfer arugula mixture to large bowl and cool.
 Mix in goat cheese and Parmesan cheese.
 Season filling with salt and pepper.

 Line 2 baking sheets with heavy-duty foil; spray foil with nonstick spray.
 Place 4 wonton wrappers on work surface; cover remaining wrappers with plastic to prevent drying.
 Lightly brush entire surface of each wrapper with egg white.
 Spoon 1 generous teaspoon filling into center of each wrapper.
 Fold wrappers diagonally in half, forming triangles.
 Press edges firmly to seal.
 Arrange ravioli on prepared sheets.
 Repeat with remaining wrappers and filling.
 (Can be made ahead.
 Cover with plastic and chill up to 1 day; or cover with plastic, then heavy-duty foil, and freeze up to 1 week.
 If frozen, do not thaw before cooking.)